Comparison Bluefin vs yellowfin

 Bluefin Tuna (left) vs Yellowfin Tuna (Right) Visual Comparison

-Here are the top four main differences between bluefin and yellowfin tuna:
+Here are the main differences between bluefin and yellowfin tuna:

 We’ll explore these differences and exciting facts about these two fish below.